jcreek/Sarpy/README.md

 ## Prerequisites

+1. Install Python version 3.9.0
-1. Install Visual C++ 14.0 or greater from https://visualstudio.microsoft.com/visual-cpp-build-tools/
+2. Install Visual C++ 14.0 or greater from https://visualstudio.microsoft.com/visual-cpp-build-tools/
-2. Run `pip install setuptools==65.5.0 pip==21` as gym 0.21 installation is broken with more recent versions
+3. Run `pip install setuptools==65.5.0 pip==21` as gym 0.21 installation is broken with more recent versions
-3. You can now install the packages manually or using the requirements.txt file.
+4. You can now install the packages manually or using the requirements.txt file.
 To do the latter, run `pip3 install -r requirements.txt`

 ### Manual package installation